Updated October 2022

 The bottom line is that sustainable architecture is quickly becoming the norm.
 More than just a fashion, this is a massive movement to protect our planet, and ensure our cities have the smallest possible environmental footprint.

 Building designers trained in this field will be in-demand for many years to come—which makes sustainable architecture a career worth investing in.

 Earn your Sustainable Architecture Diploma in just 24 months

 Looking for a quick training path to start a career in building design and drafting?
-Sustainable Architecture offers students a good alternative to a 4-year university degree.
+Sustainable architecture offers students a good alternative to a four-year university degree.

 At Herzing, for example, you can complete a sustainable architecture diploma in just 24 months.
 And this includes a 13-week intensive internship at a local company.

 Courses cover all the essential theory and technical skills you need to get hired, including: